Coherent control of a superconducting qubit using light

 Next, we perform Rabi oscillation measurements in the power (Fig. \ref{fig:qubit}c) and time (Fig. \ref{fig:qubit}d-e) domains and extract parameters needed to impart a $\pi$-pulse to the qubit.
-For optically-driven qubit power-Rabi measurements, we keep a 100 ns optical pulse width and uniform pump power ($P_{\omega_-}$) while linearly increasing the optical power in the blue sideband ($P_{\omega_+}$) arriving at the transducer to linearly increases the microwave power arriving to the qubit (Fig. \ref{fig:qubit}c).
-This results in a $\pi$-pulse voltage amplitude $V_\pi=nV_{\pi,0}$ where $V_{\pi,0} = $ 20.28 nV and $n$ is an integer extracted by fitting the Rabi oscillation to $P_{Rabi}=Asin(2\pi V/(2V_\pi))+P_b$ for voltage $V$, background $P_b$, and $\pi$-pulse $V_\pi$.
+For optically-driven qubit power-Rabi measurements, we keep a 100 ns optical pulse width ($\omega_{MW}=2\pi\times 3.71$ GHz) and uniform pump power ($P_{\omega_-}=7\pm5$ $\upmu$W) while linearly increasing the optical power in the blue sideband ($P_{\omega_+}$) arriving at the transducer to linearly increases the microwave power arriving to the qubit (Fig. \ref{fig:qubit}c).
+This results in a $\pi$-pulse voltage amplitude $V_\pi=$20.28 nV extracted by fitting the Rabi oscillations assuming a 50 $\Omega$ load at the qubit.
 Some output power instability (>3 dB measured before and after some successive measurements) due to power dependent drifts in our system motivated further measurements in the time-Rabi domain in order to maintain more uniform power at our single-sideband modulator and device.

+For optically-driven time-Rabi measurements (Fig. \ref{fig:qubit}d,e) we maintain uniform pump and idler power ($P_{pump} \approx 7\pm$ 0.5 $\upmu$W, $P_{idler} \approx 700\pm 150$ nW) and sweep the optical pulse width in order to change the width of the microwave pulse ($\omega_{MW}/2\pi = 3.6909$ GHz) arriving to the qubits.
+We attribute the lower operating frequency used here when compared to the frequency reported in Section 2 to thermal effects in our system or operation of the transducer away from the triple-resonance condition.